Brian Locking

-Brian "Licorice" Locking (22 December 1938 – 8 October 2020) was an English musician and songwriter known for his tenure as bassist with The Wildcats in 1959 and The Shadows, between 1962 and 1963.
-During his time with the Shadows he appeared with Cliff Richard in the musical film Summer Holiday.
-Locking also toured as a session player with numerous artists including rock stars Gene Vincent, Eddie Cochran and Joe Brown, as well as Conway Twitty and Brenda Lee.
+Brian "Licorice" Locking (22 December 1938 – 8 October 2020) was an English musician and songwriter.
+He is best known for being the bass player for The Shadows for sixteen months between 1962 and 1963.
+He was also in groups that served as the backing band for Vince Taylor, Adam Faith, Tommy Steele and Marty Wilde, and also worked as a session player with numerous artists including rock stars Gene Vincent, Eddie Cochran and Joe Brown, as well as Conway Twitty and Brenda Lee.